 However, there are ways through which you can still determine if the stock is undervalued or overvalued.
 Mentioned below are some of the ways which will help you get an idea about the value of the stock.

 1. P/E Ratio

 Price earning ratio is the best metric that can be used for determining the value of the entire stock value.
-This ratio shows the amount a buyer is willing to spend per rupee of earning.
+This ratio shows the amount a buyer is willing to spend per rupee of earnings.
 One can get this ratio by measuring the current price of the share relative to the earning per share.
 For example, currently, an enterprise is trading at P/E of 20.
 Therefore, the interpretation says that the investor would be willing to spend Rs.20 for current earnings of Rs.1.

 However, one should always look P/E in accordance with the margin, brand wealth, and growth.
-This is because the stock of 10 P/E should not be compared with the stock of 20 P/E. For example, Maruti has been able to achieve a higher P/E because of steady growth month-after-month.
+This is because the stock of 10 P/E should not be compared with the stock of 20 P/E. For example, Maruti has been able to achieve a higher P/E because of steady growth month after month.
 However, Britannia and Hindustan Unilever have a higher P/E ratio because of their brand value.

 2. P/B Ratio

-P/B ratio is one of the most convenient ways to find whether the stock is overvalued or undervalued.
+The P/B ratio is one of the most convenient ways to find whether the stock is overvalued or undervalued.
 Apart from that, a company’s valuation is also evaluated using this ratio.
-One can get the price book value by measuring the market value of the share price of a company over the value mentioned over the balance sheet.
+One can get the price book value by measuring the market value of the share price of a company over the value mentioned on the balance sheet.